Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Khintchine-Jarn i k type theorems

-It is, for instance, shown in \cite{BL07} that a nondegenerate planar curve is of multiplicative Khintchine tpye for convergence.
+is convergent/divergent.
+It is, for instance, shown in \cite{BL07} that a nondegenerate planar curve is of multiplicative Khintchine type for convergence.
 One can see that \eqref{GallagherLine} just falls short of establishing that $\mathcal{L}_{\alpha,\beta}$ is of multiplicative Khintchine type for divergence.
 To complement \eqref{GallagherLine}, Chow and Yang have also proved that if

 then $\mathcal{L}_{\alpha,\beta}$ is of multiplicative Khintchine type for convergence \cite[Theorems 1.3 and 1.4]{CY}.
 An immediate consequence of this is that the log-squared factor in \eqref{GallagherLine} is best possible in the sense that $(\log q)^2$ cannot be replaced with $(\log q)^{2+\varepsilon}$ for any $\varepsilon>0$, under either conditions in \eqref{ChowYang}.
 In our next theorem, an essentially optimal condition is found for $\mathcal{L}_{\alpha,\beta}$ to be of multiplicative Khintchine type for convergence.
+Actually, our result is proved in the more general inhomogeneous setting by introducing a shift $(\theta_1,\theta_2)$ in the definition \eqref{MultiPsiAppr} of $\mathcal{S}^\times_2(\psi)$.